 “By integrating the pilots, the specialists of ma-co and GL-Academy we will guaranty quality and professional know-how on highest level”, says managing director Heinz Kuhlmann.
 Navigation courses as well as technical courses are provided.
-Together with MAN Diesel, the worldwide leading supplier of marine engines MTC facilitates a comprehensive training workshop with all the components available to provide training courses for 2-stroke, 4-stroke engines as well as turbochargers and engine control systems.
+Together with MAN Energy Solutions SE, the worldwide leading supplier of marine engines MTC facilitates a comprehensive training workshop with all the components available to provide training courses for 2-stroke, 4-stroke engines as well as turbochargers and engine control systems.

 The engine simulator includes a 1:1 engine control room of a 5000 TEU container vessel and the data bases for the operation of engines.
 The main engine is a two stroke MAN 7K98 MC.